dontmindme369/ARIA/README.md

 With that being said, share this far and wide and go make this better than I ever could alone.

-# ARIA - Adaptive Resonant Intelligent Architecture
+# ARIA - Adaptive Resonant Intelligence Architecture

 **Self-learning cognitive architecture with LinUCB contextual bandits, quaternion semantic exploration, and anchor-based perspective detection.**